kssilveira/idle-game-engine/README.md

 ## Special Actions

+- Max an action (skip, create, buy)
 - Time skip until a game action is available
 - Create all the inputs for an action
-- Max an action (skip, create, buy)
+- Repeat an action
+- Hide actions and resources
+- Reset

 ## Dev